The biggest resume mistake:

 - Listing only the experience and skills related to the job you’re applying for.

-- Including details that will make you a prime candidate for the position.
+- Emphasizing achievements, skills, and experience that make you a prime candidate for the position.

 - Using specific keywords used by the prospective employer.

 - Know the keywords from the job description in the ad.